 When completing manual consignment notes or creating shipping labels via any NZ Post electronic lodgement tool, there are a few mandatory requirements to give your item the best chance to get to get your item to its destination safely.

 The following tables highlight these requirements and some of the everyday errors that may affect the delivery of your item:

 Both Sender and Receiver Addresses must be included.

-If sending to Germany (a destination using a postcode system), you must include your own postcode (if you are also sending from a country using a postcode system) and the Receiver's German postcode
+If sending to Germany (a destination using a postcode system), you must include your own NZ postcode (as you are also sending from a country using a postcode system) and the Receiver's German postcode

 Parcel Contents Information: Customs Declaration Form

 |Reason for Export||Ensure you’re accurately declaring your reason for export||Only use ‘Gift’ if the item being sent is a legitimate gift||× if your goods are part of a commercial transaction, you cannot select ‘Gift’.|

 |HS Tariff Number||

 For most countries, it is recommended to provide a 6-digit HS Tariff Number for commercial items.